leoluz/nvim-dap-go/README.md

 - Configuration to attach nvim-dap and Delve into a running process and start a debug session.
 - Configuration to start a debug session in the main function.
 - Configuration to run tests in a debug session.
+- Final Delve configuration is resolved when a debug session starts.
+This allows to use different addresses and ports for each project or launch configs in a project.

 ## Pre-reqs